rockcarry/v4l2test/readme.txt

    (I built these codes under AllWinner A33 Android 4.4 source code enviroment.
     So I suggest using NDK version corresponding to Android 4.4.)

+if you cloned google AOSP source code, and switch to tag android-4.4.4_r2.0.1, I think it's possible to build v4l2test.

+under android source dir, try steps:

+1. source build/envsetup.sh
+2. lunch (and select a combo, ex. aosp_arm-eng)
+3. make -j8
+4. cd v4l2test
+5. mm -B -j8

+if not using A33 platform, remove -DUSE_MEDIASERVER_H264ENC
+-DPLATFORM_ALLWINNER_A33
+from Android.mk

+and add
+-DUSE_MEDIACODEC_H264ENC

+this will disable allwinner A33 cedarx hw encoding code, and support android mediacodec hw encoding.

 Features
 ========